shmibs/dotfiles/README.md

 ### pass

-a nice password manager-a-ma-bob, gpg locked and with easy to sync with git. there's a firefox addon, but it doesn't really work, and there's an existing dmenu frontend, but it's not very featureful, so [i wrote my own](.config/herbstluftwm/pass.sh).
+a nice password manager-a-ma-bob, gpg locked and easy to sync with git. there's a firefox addon, but it doesn't really work, and there's an existing dmenu frontend, but it's not very featureful, so [i wrote my own](.config/herbstluftwm/pass.sh).

 ### dunst/dmenu/compton/lemonbar/nitrogen